How to Identify Your Bach Trumpet: Classic Edition - Houghton Horns

 It's a Bach Strad.
 What else do I need to know?

 All of Bach's professional level trumpets are named "Stradivarius," but specifically each series begins with a three-digit number.
 The most popular series is currently the 180, but you may have a premium-model 190 Strad.
-These 190s are a step up from 180 and include a specialized bead in the bell and two-piece valve construction for improved resonance and response.
+These 190s are a step up from 180 and include a two-piece valve construction for improved resonance and response.

 What does the model number mean?